Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Notes.md

 ```
 Look at state 0 with input id, the action is s5
 Push state 5 onto stack, then consume a symbol of input (id)

+Now look at state 5 and *, the action is r6
 ```